libroten/stranichnik/Notes/STORAGE_ARCHITECTURE.md

-# Stranichnik Storage Architecture Draft
+# Stranichnik Storage Architecture

-This note records the current working design for the future storage/repository layer.
+This note records the current storage design.

 Important: this is not a fixed contract.
 It is a practical direction for the next persistence steps and may change if implementation reveals simpler or safer choices.